String processing¶

 General concepts¶

-A String is a sequence of characters enclosed between double quotes,
+A String is a sequence of characters enclosed between single or double quotes,

-such as "this".
-Strings in Phonometrica are immutable, which means that you
+such as 'hello' or "hello".
+Strings in Phonometrica are mutable, which means that some

 All string functions assume that strings are encoded according to the UTF-8 Unicode standard.
 A good tutorial about UTF-8 can be found at the following address: http://www.zehnet.de/2005/02/12/unicode-utf-8-tutorial.
 In the remainder of this document, the term character is used to mean extended grapheme cluster in the sense of the Unicode specification.
 This generally corresponds to the notion of “user-perceived character”.